TheEmilyAves/avian-nutrient-distributions/README.md

 Your input file should be a .csv file containing 8+ columns of data:
-Column 0 - identification codes for individuals in your dataset Column 1 - sex of individuals in your dataset
+Column 0 - identification codes for individuals in your dataset Column 1 - sex of individuals in your dataset;
-Column 2 - group individuals belong to (e.g. treatment group) Column 3 - type of tissue analyzed
+Column 2 - group individuals belong to (e.g. treatment group);
+Column 3 - type of tissue analyzed;
-Column 4 - mass of the sample analyzed
+Column 4 - mass of the sample analyzed;
-Column 5 - total mass of tissue, only different from Column 4 if part of the tissue was analyzed instead of the whole Column 6 - body mass of the individual
+Column 5 - total mass of tissue, only different from Column 4 if part of the tissue was analyzed instead of the whole;
+Column 6 - body mass of the individual;
 Column 7+ - area outputs from HPLC for each peak representing a carotenoid type, number of these columns is flexible

 Sample headers and data: